HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 ### Link attributes

-In September of 2019, Google [introduced attributes](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html) that allow publishers to classify links as being sponsored or user generated content.
-These attributes are in addition to rel=nofollow which was previously [introduced in 2005](https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html).
+In September of 2019, Google <a hreflang="en" href="https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html">introduced attributes](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html) that allow publishers to classify links as being sponsored or user generated content.
+These attributes are in addition to rel=nofollow which was previously [introduced in 2005</a>.
 The new attributes, rel=ugc and rel=sponsored, add additional information to the links.

 The new attributes are still fairly rare, at least on homepages, with rel=ugc appearing on 0.42% of mobile pages and rel=sponsored appearing on 0.32% of mobile pages.
 It's likely these attributes are seeing more adoption on pages that aren't homepages.